M113 armored personnel carrier: Company D, 16th Armor

 Company D, 16th Armor, 173rd Airborne Brigade, was the first U.S. Army armor unit deployed to Vietnam.
-It originally consisted of three platoons of M113s and a platoon of 90mm M56 Scorpion self-propelled anti-tank guns (SPAT).
+It originally consisted of three platoons of M113s and a platoon of 90 mm M56 Scorpion self-propelled anti-tank guns (SPAT).
 It was the only independent armor company in the history of the U.S. Army.
-Upon the company's arrival in Vietnam, a fourth line platoon was added; this was equipped with M106 4.2 in. mortar carriers (modified M113s).
+Upon the company's arrival in Vietnam, a fourth line platoon was added; this unit was equipped with M106 4.2 in. mortar carriers (modified M113s).

 The mortar platoon often operated with Brigade infantry units to provide indirect fire support.
 It also deployed at times as a dismounted infantry unit.
-The remaining SPATS platoon was reequipped with M113s in late 1966 and the mortar platoon was deactivated in early 1967.
-From early 1967, D/16th had three line platoons equipped with M113s and eventually, its diesel version, the M113A1.
+The remaining SPAT platoon was reequipped with M113s in late 1966 and the mortar platoon was deactivated in early 1967.
+From early 1967, D/16th had three line platoons equipped with M113s and, eventually, its diesel version, the M113A1.
 It was also standardized in late 1968 with three machine guns per track, one M2 .50 caliber and two M60 machine guns mounted on each side.